Where Should You Start to Get a Home Loan?

 Mortgage Lending Makes No Sense

-The first concept I want to convey to buyers in my Mortgage 101 education sessions is that mortgage lending makes zero common sense.
+The first concept I want to convey to buyers in my Mortgage 101 education sessions about mortgage loans is that mortgage lending makes zero common sense.
 It’s a system of arbitrary rules and guidelines that risk managers publish, that the bank underwriter has to meet in order to release the funds of the loan to the home buyer.

 The rules of mortgage lending are there to protect the lender, not to help you buy a home.